 Travel virtually to see other cultures

 There are many cultural videos that you can watch on native culture like “Living Earth Festival”.
-If you or your kids are interested in learning about the native culture then you can even play traditional games with them
+If you or your kids are interested in learning about the Native American culture find a documentary or movie about it and watch it.

 Last wild Indian